-Consider an imaginary proposal optional let to int for declaring numerical literal variables.
+Consider an imaginary proposal declare numerical literal.
 This proposal describes adding an optional keyword for declaring numerical variables if the expression of the declaration is a numerical literal.

 This proposal will look something like this:

 '''

 // Original code

 let x = 100;

 let b = "Some String";

 let c = 200;